Sibyx/django_api_forms/README.md

             raise ValidationError("Year 1992 is forbidden!", 'forbidden-value')
         if 'param' not in self.extras:
             self.add_error(
+                ('param', ),
-                ('param', ), ValidationError("You can use request GET params in form validation!", code='param-where') )
+                ValidationError("You can use extra optional arguments in form validation!", code='param-where') )
         return self.cleaned_data['year']